figure0/sublime-plugin/README.md

 # Installation

+## Prerequisites
+   1. Make sure _Package Control_ is installed (Press ctrl+shift+p, Mac: cmd+shift+p and search for _Package Control_).
+If you have to install, give it a few seconds until you see the success message
+   2. Make sure _Python3_ and _PIP3_ is installed on your machine.

 ## How to install the package
-DeepCode Sublime plugin is available in install package menu
+DeepCode Sublime plugin is available in install package menu.

 #### Command Palette
    1. Open the command palette
    2. Win/Linux: ctrl+shift+p, Mac: cmd+shift+p
-   3. Type Install Package, press enter
+   3. Type _Install Package_, press enter
-   4. Type DeepCode Sublime Plugin, press enter
+   4. Type _DeepCode Sublime Plugin_, press enter
 This will download the latest version of DeepCode Sublime Plugin, and it will install package and his dependencies on your machine.

 ## Tips on project onboarding

 - we are serious when it comes to your code.
-We upload and analyse your code only after you giving us the consent to do so.
+We upload and analyse your code only after you giving us the explicit consent to do so.
 Your code is protected and used only for the purpose of informing you about issues in code:

    ![confirm](images/consent.png)